CREATE AN AWESOME PORTLAND ITINERARY FOR 3 DAYS

 Chances are you’ll also see seals, dolphins and various birds, and marine life.

 If you opt instead to go during the fall for the foliage, you can instead do their lovely lighthouse tour.

 When you get back to land, head to Artemisia Café for lunch, it’s a neighborhood spot right in the arts district, and they serve up delicious foods in a fun atmosphere.

 Once you’ve had your fill take a ferry over to Peak’s Island.
 Here, you can take in the small-town vibes and natural beauty of Maine’s coastline.
 The ferry is a short 15-minute ride.
 Once on the island, enjoy its quaint and low-key atmosphere.

 The island became a trendy summer destination for Maine residents in the 1800s and was at the time known as the “Coney Island of Maine.”
 The island is perfect for beaches, water activities, relaxing, and a bit of local history and exploring.

 Both Sandy beach and Centennial beach walk from the ferry and great spots to walk to enjoy.

 The Inn on Peak’s Island is perfect for a scenic meal at the end of your day before taking the ferry back to the mainland.
 If you wanted to extend your stay, they also have classic Maine cottage-style accommodations available as well.

 READ MORE: FUN CITIES TO VISIT IN THE US

 ABOUT THE AUTHOR

-Cassandra is a US-female travel addict that loves traveling the world and freelance writer at ArzoTravels.
+Cassandra is a US-female travel addict that loves traveling the world and a freelance writer at ArzoTravels.
 She has made traveling her priority, and so she has traveled for the last few years.
 She has also become a regular contributor to this website – Arzo Travels.